 Hochman is the recipient of numerous awards and prizes, among them the Partosh Prize awarded by the Israeli Minister of Culture, the Outstanding Pianist citation at the Verbier Academy, and the Festorazzi Award from the Curtis Institute of Music.

-Born in Jerusalem, Hochman began his piano studies with Esther Narkiss at the Conservatory of the Rubin Academy, and Emanuel Krasovsky in Tel Aviv.
-He is a graduate of the Curtis Institute of Music, where he studied with Claude Frank, and the Mannes College of Music, where he studied with Richard Goode.
+Born in Jerusalem in 1980, Hochman began his piano studies with Esther Narkiss at the Conservatory of the Rubin Academy in Jerusalem and continued with private studies with Emanuel Krasovsky in Tel Aviv.
+He is a graduate of the Curtis Institute of Music, where he studied from 1997-2001 with Claude Frank, and the Mannes College of Music, where he studied from 2001-2003 with Richard Goode.
 His studies were supported by the America-Israel Cultural Foundation.
-He serves on the piano faculty of Bard College Conservatory of Music.
-Hochman is a Steinway Artist and lives in New York City.
-His website is www.benjaminhochman.com.
+He serves on the piano faculty of Bard College Conservatory of Music and is currently a Research Associate at Bard College Berlin.
+He is a Steinway Artist and his website is www.benjaminhochman.com.